Motionless Collaborators in the Faltering Quest,

-As with any set of siblings, there is always a doubt over whether one can be as good as the other: can Gary be as good as Phil Neville and can Natasha be as good as Daniel Bedingfield?
+As with any set of siblings, there is always a doubt over whether one can be as good as the other: can s good as Phil Neville and can Natasha be as good as Daniel Bedingfield?
 I didn’t think there would be much of a doubt over the quality of L’vov Goes to Emandee w/My Unicef Box by Jack Lewis & The Cutoffs given that Jack contributes so much to records that have Jeffrey’s name at the top.
 I’d like to create a new genre to describe this one; it’s called “ad hoc rock”.
 This album has a charming chaotic feel; Jack and his collaborators might have poured hours over the songs but they seem to have a spontaneity that other artists would kill for, on repeated listening, I still don’t know where each track will go, it is power pop.
 Lyrically, the songs are in much the same style as the Jack songs on previous Jeffrey & Jack Lewis album, some of the subjects are a little darker, like The Deer in the Woods, but the words seem to be direct observations (sometimes of imagined situations, no one has shot Neil Young yet, so The Day Neil Young Died might happen a bit differently) so there’s no messing about.
 The best song title on the album is The One the Drummer Never Liked (The Epic).
 It’s hard not to like this record.

 I wasn’t going to bother about The Magic Position by Patrick Wolf but I’m glad that, by chance, I gave this a listen.
 I haven’t paid much attention to the lyrics, it’s another one of these records where I just marvel at the glorious compositions and arrangements of all the different instruments.
 Patrick has successfully blended the traditional instruments with modern electronic ones to produce something spectacular; moods joyous or dark.
 Marianne Faithfull appears on one song.
 The reviews on Amazon are much better than what I can say, I agree with all those that have awarded 5 stars.